Skip to main content

 Research, Clinical, and/or Academic Interests

-• Determining the neural effects of diverse anesthetics on memory formation and the experience of pain
+• Determining the systems-level neural correlates of the action of anesthetic and analgesic agents in the brain, including during the experience of pain

-• Development of functional connectivity MRI as a neurosignature for pain and cognitive vulnerability
+• Development of whole-brain functional connectivity as a neurosignature for the experience of pain

-• Use of perioperative data to predict/prevent adverse outcomes, with a particular interest in neurologic and psychiatric data/outcomes
+• Use of perioperative and/or neuroimaging data to predict/prevent adverse outcomes, with a particular interest in neurologic and psychiatric data/outcomes

 Educational Interests

 Dr. Vogt is strongly committed to advancing scholarly education during clinical training programs.
 He has helped develop the curriculum and continues to direct the novel Anesthesiology Professional Practice rotation for our PGY1 residents.
 Additionally, he directs the Pittsburgh ANesTHEsiology Research (PANTHER) track for training future physician scientists.
+He currently serves as Director of Resident Research for our residency program.
 He is committed to the mentorship of diverse graduate and medical trainees at all levels and supports faculty colleagues interested in advancement in academic medicine.